github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph.md

 * View and update vulnerable dependencies for your repository.
 For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-alerts/about-dependabot-alerts)."
 * See information about vulnerable dependencies in pull requests.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-dependency-changes-in-a-pull-request)."

-For information about ecosystem support for the dependency graph, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/dependency-graph-supported-package-ecosystems)."

 ## Further reading

 * "[Dependency graph](https://en.wikipedia.org/wiki/Dependency_graph)" on Wikipedia